-Autism Spectrum Disorder and Intellectual and Developmental Disabilities (ASD/IDD): The Autism Program provides specialized evaluation and intervention services to toddlers, preschoolers, school-age children, and adolescents presenting with concerns related to ASD and/or IDD, with the vast majority of patients served having ASD.
+Autism Spectrum Disorder and Intellectual and Developmental Disabilities (ASD/IDD): The Autism Program provides specialized evaluation and intervention services to toddlers, preschoolers, schoolage children, and adolescents presenting with concerns related to ASD and/or IDD, with the vast majority of patients served having ASD.
 The patient population includes children and adolescents from a range of referral sources (e.g., schools, physicians, families) who may have pre-existing diagnoses (e.g., developmental delays or other neurodevelopmental disorders) and are also suspected of having an ASD.

 The Autism Program offers diagnostic, developmental, psychological and neuropsychological evaluation for individuals suspected of having ASD, as well as evaluation for children who have been diagnosed with ASD and are in need of a comprehensive evaluation to aid in the development of treatment recommendations.
 Fellows have opportunity to engage in psychological, behavioral, and/or neurocognitive assessment of individuals with (or suspected of having) ASD, including evaluations using gold standard diagnostic tools such as the Autism Diagnostic Observation Schedule, 2nd Edition (ADOS-2).
-Fellows also have opportunity to (1) conduct psychological/neurocognitive assessment of children with various neurologically-based developmental problems; (2) participate in diagnostic differentiation and formulation of further assessment and treatment plans; and (3) participate in family consultations/feedback and provide recommendations for intervention services.
+Fellows also have opportunity to (1) conduct psychological/neurocognitive assessment of children with various neurologicallybased developmental problems; (2) participate in diagnostic differentiation and formulation treatment plans; and of further assessment and (3) participate in family consultations/feedback and provide recommendations for intervention services.
 Fellows are involved in all aspects of evaluation, including diagnostic interviews, planning test batteries, test administration and interpretation, providing feedback to parents, and report writing.
+Fellows may also be involved in ADOS-2 consultations, which include providing direct feedback in verbal and written formats to referring providers in Psychology, Developmental Pediatrics, and Neurodevelopmental Disabilities.